 Son of Saul (Saul Fia) (2015)

 Directed by László Nemes.
 Written by László Nemes and Clara Royer.
 Starring Géza Röhrig, Levente Molnár, Urs Rechn and Sándor Zsótér.

 Holocaust films normally employ techniques that explore the locations without making any concessions about the horrors their characters witness.
-That includes using large depth of focus and a widescreen aspect ratio (think of Schindler’s List (1993) and The Pianist (2002), for instance).
+That includes using a large depth of focus and a widescreen aspect ratio (think of Schindler’s List (1993) and The Pianist (2002), for instance).
 Son of Saul, however, employs a very narrow aspect ratio of 1.375:1 that squeezes the action and mise-en-scène inside a claustrophobic small frame, and an extremely shallow focus that blurs everything surrounding the character.
-Nemes also increases even more the tension by keeping us over Saul’s shoulders as he moves around that hideous place (almost like a first-person movie), creating several long takes with a handheld camera.
+Nemes also increases the tension even more by keeping us on Saul’s shoulders as he moves around that hideous place (almost like a first-person movie), creating several long takes with a handheld camera.

-But whereas Son of Saul is indeed a true lesson in technique and direction, it makes it real hard for us to feel any sympathy or empathy for a man who risks the lives of everyone around him for a dead body – the body of an unknown boy who may or may not be his son.
+But, whereas Son of Saul is indeed a true lesson in technique and direction, it makes it real hard for us to feel any sympathy or empathy for a man who risks the lives of everyone around him for a dead body — the body of an unknown boy who may or may not be his son.
 Why he would insist on a lie I cannot tell.
-So when another inmate says to him at a certain moment that he is playing with their lives, it is almost impossible not to agree – and I personally felt the strong urge to punch Saul in the face at least two times, which I would probably do if I counted on his help.
-Besides, the way the film presents some details of the “treatment” procedure (an euphemism for extermination) seems to serve only the purpose to shock us.
+So, when another inmate says to him at a certain moment that he is playing with their lives, it is almost impossible not to agree — and I personally felt the strong urge to punch Saul in the face at least twice, which I would probably do if I counted on his help.
+Besides, the way the film presents some details of the “treatment” procedure (a euphemism for extermination) seems to only serve the purpose of shocking us.